 Grout Museum/SBIVM Hours are Tuesday-Saturday, 10:00 AM to 4:00 PM.

 The safety of our visitors and staff is of the highest concern.
-With that in mind, we will be enforcing some new policies:
+With that in mind, we will be enforcing the following policies:

 - If you do not have or forget your mask, they will be available for purchase at the Museum Store for $1.

 - Hand sanitizer will be available at the Museum Store and at other points throughout the building.

 - Guests are asked to social distance when necessary.